SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

   _not_ news.
 - We know a boost will _work_; the question is whether that's the best thing to do versus, say, vaccinating _everybody else_.
-- There are other vaccines that require 3 doses (Hep B, DTaP, Hib, PVC13, IPV&hellip; and that's just the examples I could find in 30sec!)
+- There are other vaccines that require 3 or more doses (Hep B, DTaP, Hib, PVC13, IPV&hellip; and that's just the examples I could find in 30sec!)
 If the mRNA vaccines for COVID-19 are in that class, "the world needs to know that."
 - __Important detail:__ The VRBPAC's job is to determine _only_ if treatments meet safety